Approaching the thermodynamic limit of a bounded one-component plasma: Application to LAMMPS

 The compressibility factor of the entire system, which includes the neutralizing background, is lower than the ionic one, and therefore requires a significantly smaller cutoff length.
-However, for $r_c < 1$, the number of reciprocal lattice vectors required for the long-range (reciprocal space) part, $k_c \sim \ln(\varepsilon_0^{-2})/r_c$, increases rapidly, leading to excessive memory usage.
-This memory limitation is the main reason for the unclear results obtained when attempting to determine the proper cutoff length for the full-system compressibility factor, as well as for the large uncertainty in the region $\Gamma<1$.
-Thus, the uncertainty shown in Fig.~\ref{f11} is calculated as a difference between the approximation of $r_c$ in the last successful run and the previous approximation.
-Such failure in $r_c$ determination confirms the main conclusion made in Sec.~\ref{bkm:RefNumPara97513304080641} that it is the ionic compressibility factor that is found by the virial from LAMMPS calculations rather than a full compressibility factor of the entire system.
+However, for $r_c < 1$, the number of reciprocal lattice vectors required for the long-range part in reciprocal space, which is proportional to $\left[\ln(1/\varepsilon_0)/r_c\right]^3 N$, increases rapidly, leading to excessive memory usage.
+This memory limitation is the main source of large uncertainties obtained when attempting to determine the proper cutoff length for the full-system compressibility factor $Z$.
+The uncertainties shown in Fig.~\ref{f11} are calculated as the difference between the approximation of $r_c$ in the last successful run and the previous approximation.
+A failure in the determination of $r_c$ in the latter case confirms the main conclusion made in Sec.~\ref{bkm:RefNumPara97513304080641} that it is the ionic compressibility factor that is obtained using the virial from LAMMPS calculations rather than the compressibility factor for the entire system.